 Paying attention to the tempo is also wise

 Researchers writing in Psychology Today suggest that songs with loud, fast beats tend to stimulate the body's fight-or-flight system.
 When that is activated, we tend to eat faster.
 Parts of our bodies are preparing to flee, so we may not feel comfortable with settling down to a long meal.

-While some restaurants may want music that is a little quicker, just to help consumers turn over with haste, no one wants their consumers to feel stressed out and at risk.
+While the best restaurant music playlists for some establishments is something that is a little quicker, just to help consumers turn over with haste, no one wants their consumers to feel stressed out and at risk.

-That means some kinds of music that you may enjoy in other venues, including workout music or dance music, may not be appropriate for eating.
+That means some kinds of music that you may enjoy in other venues, including workout music or dance music, may not be appropriate for a nice dinner out.

 Get Legal Streaming Music for Your RestaurantStart Your Free Trial

 Your consumers may have very strong feelings about the music they love and the music they hate, and they may feel very comfortable with the idea of telling you all about it.
 When your playlist is in place, you will want to listen to these concerns, but it will be impossible to keep every customer happy all the time.